zerosdev/swapi-qa/README.md

 # SWAPI Quality Assurance
-Automated QA with Selenium, Mocha & Chai
+The example of Automated QA with Selenium, Mocha & Chai

 ## Installation